Faker (gamer): Three consecutive Worlds titles (2023–2025)

 With T1 heading into the 2025 season with a new top laner, Faker and the roster qualified as the second LCK seed for the 2025 Mid-Season Invitational after defeating Hanwha Life Esports 3–0 in the Road to MSI bracket.
-There, the team ultimately made it to their fifth MSI final in the organization's history, but fell short after losing to fellow LCK representative Gen.G 3–2 in a close series.
-In the second part of the newly revamped LCK season, Faker and T1 notably defeated Gen.G 2–1 in their homecoming event to snap Gen.G's overall 28-match win streak and T1's 12-match losing streak against them in the LCK.
-During their second homecoming event against Nongshim RedForce, it was announced that Faker signed a four year extension with T1, in which he will remain with the team until 2029.
+There, the team ultimately made it to their fifth MSI final in the organization's history, but fell short after losing to fellow LCK representative Gen.G 2–3 in a close series.
+In the second part of the newly revamped LCK season, Faker and T1 defeated Gen.G 2–1 in their homecoming event to end Gen.G's 28-match win streak and T1's 12-match losing streak against Gen.G in the LCK.
+During their second homecoming event against Nongshim RedForce, it was announced that Faker signed a four year extension with T1, in which he agreed to remain with the team until 2029.
 The team comfortably secured a spot in the 2025 LCK playoffs, where they qualified to the 2025 League of Legends World Championship after defeating Dplus KIA in round 2 of the lower bracket.
-The team qualified for the play-in stage of the World Championship as the fourth and final seed from the LCK, after losing to Gen.G 3–2 in round 3 of the lower bracket which ended their run in the LCK playoffs.
+The team qualified for the play-in stage of the World Championship as the fourth and final seed from the LCK, after losing to Gen.G 2–3 in round 3 of the lower bracket which ended their run in the LCK playoffs.

 At the World Championship, the team defeated Invictus Gaming 3–1 in the play-in stage to qualify for the swiss stage.
-Despite a poor start to the swiss stage after notably losing to CTBC Flying Oyster in round 1, they qualified to the knockout stage with an overall 3–2 record after defeating 100 Thieves and Movistar KOI in the latter rounds.
-In the knockout stage, the team eliminated the last two remaining teams from China's LPL which extended Faker's undefeated record of 13–0 against LPL teams in best-of-fives at Worlds, defeating Anyone's Legend in the quarterfinals in a close 3–2 scoreline, and Top Esports in the semifinals with a dominant 3–0 sweep.
+Despite a poor start to the swiss stage after notably losing to CTBC Flying Oyster in round 1, they qualified to the knockout stage with an overall 3–2 record after defeating 100 Thieves and Movistar KOI in the later rounds.
+In the knockout stage, the team eliminated the last two remaining teams from China's LPL which extended Faker's undefeated series record of 13–0 against LPL teams in best-of-fives at Worlds, defeating Anyone's Legend in the quarterfinals in a close 3–2 scoreline, and Top Esports in the semifinals with a dominant 3–0 sweep.
 In Faker's eighth overall Worlds final, T1 defeated fellow LCK representatives KT Rolster with a 3–2 scoreline to win the organization's third consecutive Worlds title, as Faker subsequently became the first player to win six World Championships.